Bipolar Disorder Hotline

 Bipolar Disorder Statistics

-With statistics revealing that bipolar affects millions of other people in the USA, you are not alone in the battle against bipolar disorder.
+Bipolar disorder affects millions of people in the U.S., so you are not alone in living with it.
 You don’t have to allow it to keep you from achieving your dreams or enjoying your hobbies.
 Here are a few statistics to know about bipolar disorder:

-- The standard median age of onset of bipolar disorder is 25 years.
-However, the illness can start in early childhood or the late 40s and 50s
+- The median age of onset is around 25, though the condition can begin in early childhood or as late as the 40s and 50s.

-- Bipolar disorder has a heritable component, with over two-thirds of those with the condition having at least one relative with the illness
+- Bipolar disorder has a heritable component — more than two-thirds of those with the condition have at least one relative with the illness.

-- Untreated bipolar disorder can reduce the expected lifespan by 9.2 years
+- Untreated bipolar disorder can shorten the expected lifespan.

-- People with bipolar disorder have a higher risk of suicide, studies revealing 15 to 17% of those affected committing suicide
+- People with bipolar disorder face a higher risk of suicide, which makes early treatment and support especially important.

 Common Symptoms of Bipolar Disorder